mappiamo/mapi-geoCMS/doc/index.rst

     <?PHP $this->widget('form_contact', array('[registered username]')); ?>

 This widget have one parameter, the parameter must be the username of registered Mappiamo user.
-This widget creating form with input fileds for sending simple message with server side validation.
+This widget creating form with input fields for sending simple message with ajax validation.

 Gravatar
 --------

-This widget included to the content module, cannot use on the template or view.
+This widget included to the content module, cannot use on the template or MVC view.
-The widget fetching gravatar icon by the user's e-mail address, if the user registered on this service.
+The widget fetching gravatar icon by the content creator's e-mail address, if the editor registered on this service.

 Jplayer
 -------